Addition via reduction algorithm on trigonal curves: Introduction

+Like many authors, we employ the class of $C_{a,b}$ curves, which have one cusp isomorphic to the origin of an affine plane curve $x^a+y^b$ as a singular point.
+This type of curves contains the maximal number of rational places on a curve \cite{Miu93}, and became popular in cryptographic literature: \cite{KM, Ari99, Ari03, HaSu00, KM1,KM2, Bas1}.
+The notion of $C_{a,b}$ curve coincides with the $(n,s)$-curve introduced in \cite{bel99}.
+The latter approach is more preferable for us due to the significant results in the theory of addition laws on Jacobian varieties of such curves presented in \cite{bl05}.

+The history of cryptosystems on non-elliptic algebraic curves started from \cite{Kob2,Ca}.
+Many improvements of the fast addition algorithm were suggested mostly in genera $2$ and $3$, for example \cite{Lan, MCT, KGMCT}.
+Less is done on fast addition in non-hyperelliptic cases.
+Some papers and conference talks consider special classes of non-hyperelliptic curves of genus~$3$.
+These are Picard curves, also called superelliptic cubics, which are cyclic trigonal curves of genus~$3$: \cite{Bar1,Bar2, FlonOyo, Bas2}, and a more general trigonal curve $C_{3,4}$: \cite{FlonOyo2, Bas1,Ari03,KM}.
+All the papers realize the same algorithm consisting of two steps: (i) addition of two non-special divisors, (ii) reduction to the equivalent reduced divisor.

+One of the goals of the present paper is to explain addition on Jacobians of algebraic curves in a clear and simple language, and make it possible for a non-specialist to understand and implement it.

+Our approach is based on the theory of addition laws from \cite{bl05}, which gives an easy receipe how to construct functions defining a divisor on a curve, how many functions are needed, and which weight (the number of zeros) they should have.
+In particular, it is known that two functions of weights $2g$ and $2g+1$ on a curve of genus $g$ define a non-special divisor of degree $g$ unambiguously.

+Another problem which arises in this connection is that the two functions which define a divisor can not be chosen arbitrary.
+They have to be constructed so that their divisors of zeros on a curve intersect in the required divisor.
+None of the papers addresses such a problem, and none gives a receipe how to construct such functions.

+Finally, the proposed reduction algorithm is a universal solution of the problem of addition on Jacobians.
+We suggest to add divisors point by point.
+This makes the algorithm independent of the degrees of divisors.
+Therefore, all computations can be done explicitly, and before a machine realisation.

-In this paper we propose what we believe is the first simple addition algorithm for $(3,s)$-curves.
-The authors are not aware of any addition algorithms on Jacobians of curves of genera higher than~$3$.
-Though high genera are considered as non-secure and have a limited application in cryptology, they are still interesting.
-One application of such algorithms can be finding conditions on torsion points that exist in Jacobians similar to the mentioned in \cite{Ca2} and \cite{Uc1,Uc2}.
+One of possible applications of the algorithm can be in finding conditions on torsion points that exist in Jacobians similar to the mentioned in \cite{Ca2} and \cite{Uc1,Uc2}.
 Those conditions were used in \cite{DeJMu} to give new algorithms to compute Falting's invariants for hyperelliptic curves.
-Similar results should be available if a corresponding theory of addition algorithms is developed for arbitrary curves.
+Similar results should be available if a corresponding theory of addition is developed for an arbitrary curve.

-This paper is organised as follows.
-In the Preliminaries we recall the notion of $(n,s)$-curve and define trigonal curves as well as Abel's map on them and solution of the Jacobi inversion problem.
-In Section~\ref{s:RatF} we analyse rational functions on trigonal curves, and construct functions which we use as representation of divisors in what follows.
-Next, in Section~\ref{s:Main} all steps of the future reduction algorithm are described in detail.
-Finally, in Section~\ref{s:RedAlg} the reduction algorithm is presented.